justincy/signs-of-the-second-coming/questions.md

 * When is the temple built in Jerusalem?

 * When do the islands become one land?

-* Does the burning happen right after the unrolling and his presence is on the whole earth?
-Revelations says the heaven is unrolled as a scroll in the sixth seal, but Christ returns in the seventh seal.

 * Is the seventh angel in the seventh seal (seven thunders; mystery of God finished) the same as the "Angel sounds his trump?"